This article introduces Orders Harmonization.

 |On the account details page, you can see all the relevant subscriptions and the corresponding amendments.||In addition to the existing subscription and amendment tabs, an Orders tab is also available on the account details page to display all the transactions that occurred for that account.|

-For any subscription creation or amendment created through Subscribe and Amend APIs, the existing Zuora Billing notifications configured in your tenant will continue to work.
+- For any subscription creation or amendment created through the Subscribe and Amend API or UI, the existing Zuora Billing notifications configured on your tenant will continue to work.

-However, since for every subscription creation and amendment, if you configure Orders notifications then both order related notifications and amendment notifications will be triggered.
-Zuora recommends you to configure only the Orders notifications and turn off the existing Amendment related notifications if you do not want duplicate notifications.
+- Both the order notifications and amendment notifications are triggered by default for any subscription creation, amendment, or order action.
+Zuora recommends you configure only the order notifications and turn off the existing amendment notifications if you do not want duplicate notifications.

 Your existing reports on any existing data will not be impacted.
-If you start creating subscriptions and amendments using Orders APIs or Orders UIs, then two standard reports will be impacted.
+If you start creating subscriptions and amendments using Orders API or UI, then two standard reports will be impacted.
+See the following table for more information.

 You can use the CMRR related standard reports related.